PragyanSubedi/on-hover-tts-firefox/README.md

+# Mouse Enabled Accessible Reading (MouseEAR)

-On-hover text-to-speech synthesizer
+##  On-hover text-to-speech synthesizer

+This is a Mozilla firefox extension developed as an initiative to enable the visually impaired person to access the web content with the help of a *mouse*.

+### Basic Instructions
-Install extension.
+Install extension on Firefox.
-Use options to enable/disable or to set speed of narration.
 Hover on text to read.

-Press "Control" button to pause read.
+- Press *"Control"* button to pause read.
-Press "Shift" button to resume read.
+- Press *"Shift"* button to resume read.
+- Also alerts the user on *fullscreen mode on/off.*